coendvrs/nextcloud-and-mysql-in-docker-compose/README.md

 Open the terminal window and run the following command `sudo passwd root` and inputting your user password when prompted.
 You will then be prompted to create a new password for the root user account.
 Once you have finished this enter the following command and input your new password as requested. `su -`

-You should now have access to the root account, and will be able to grant root privileges to newly created user accounts.

 ## Docker Installation

 ## Docker Compose Installation